DIY in style

 Fire safety first

 Ladders are one of the main causes of DIY accidents.
-Erect the ladder according to the manufacturer's instructions.
-Never lean to one side as you could lose balance.
+Be sure to follow the manufacturer’s instructions for safe practices.
+Never lean to one side to gain reach—you could lose your balance and fall.
+Take the time to reposition the ladder rather than extend your reach by leaning.

 Take it slow